 The abrupt change in the geometric object concept around the year 1936 I have identified in this paper raises several interesting questions.
 For example, one might see the transition from the early geometric object concept to the modern one as a potential Kuhn loss example, insofar as the former encompassed any coordinate-independent structure with well-defined lifts under (spacetime) diffeomorphisms, but the latter only those which are "local fields".
+24

-This also sheds new and interesting light on the evolution of the concept of general covariance-in particular, the changing relationships between general covariance, in the guise of the geometric object concept, and (i) "local fields", (ii) coordinate-independence, and (iii) the property of having well-defined lifts under (spacetime) diffeomorphisms.
-As has recently been noted by March and Weatherall (2024), these can come apart-for example, objects such as Yang-Mills fields can be coordinate-independent but fail to be geometric objects because they lack well-defined lifts under (spacetime) diffeomorphisms.
-My discussion here also points to a second way in which these can come apart: objects such as embedded submanifolds can be coordinate-independent and have welldefined lifts under (spacetime) diffeomorphisms, but fail to be geometric objects (under the modern conception) because they are not "local fields".
+This also sheds new and interesting light on the evolution of the concept of general covariance-in particular, the changing relationships between general covariance, in the guise of the geometric object concept, 25 and (i) "local fields", (ii) coordinate-independence, and (iii) the property of having well-defined lifts under (spacetime) diffeomorphisms.
+As has recently been noted by March and Weatherall (2025), these can come apart-for example, objects such as Yang-Mills fields can be coordinate-independent but fail to be geometric objects because they lack well-defined lifts under (spacetime) diffeomorphisms.
+My discussion here also points to a second way in which these can come apart: objects such as embedded submanifolds can be coordinate-independent and have well-defined lifts under (spacetime) diffeomorphisms, but fail to be geometric objects (under the modern conception) because they are not "local fields".

 One of the morals of this paper has been that this relationship between general covariance and "local fields" did not always exist.
 From the current perspective, then, one might be tempted to ask: just what, if anything, is the significance of this relationship?
-But this raises a deeper question, which is ultimately to do with what kind of structures the criterion of "general covariance" was supposed to apply to.
-A discussion of that issue will have to wait for another time.
+To end this paper, I want to briefly say something to address this question.
+But I would be inclined to begin with a somewhat different question, namely: just what kind of structures was the criterion of "general covariance" supposed to apply to?